Baldwin–Kennedy meeting: Background

 After formally abolishing slavery, the United States maintained a racist society through Jim Crow laws and other forms of systemic inequality.
 This racism became increasingly apparent due to many well-publicized instances of police violence against nonviolent direct actions.

-As the Birmingham campaign and Birmingham riot of 1963 brought negative attention to urban racism in the United States, Robert Kennedy wanted to prevent similar unrest from taking place in northern cities.
-Baldwin was reportedly already in contact with Kennedy on the topic of Birmingham, calling for an investigation into the role of the FBI and other federal agencies.
+As the Birmingham campaign and Birmingham riot of 1963 brought negative attention to urban racism in the United States, U.S. Attorney General Robert Kennedy wanted to prevent similar unrest from taking place in northern cities.
+Intellectual leader James Baldwin was reportedly already in contact with Kennedy on the topic of Birmingham, calling for an investigation into the role of the FBI and other federal agencies.
+Baldwin had sent Kennedy a telegram on May 12, 1963, blaming the violence of Bull Connor in Birmingham on the inaction of the federal government, labeling this a moral treason.

+At this time, the U.S. was engaged in the Cold War, so it sought to increase its international diplomatic influence and better its reputation with people of color.
+The country had to contend with the surging movements of social justice and anticolonialism.
+Highly publicized imagery of racial violence and oppression in the U.S. during 1963 directly conflicted with its diplomatic goals.
+This led to opposing developments where the U.S. often persecuted civil rights leaders due to McCarthyism, while international pressure aided civil rights progress in the U.S. The international focus on racial issues prodded U.S. media to open up opportunities for civil rights activists and intellectuals to speak to new audiences.
+International attention also prompted the U.S. government, via the U.S.I.A. and C.I.A., to solicit works by famous artists, including some Black artists, for international distribution.

 Baldwin, already a popular novelist, had recently gained additional fame by virtue of The Fire Next Time, a book of two essays urging action against racism in America.
 Baldwin had become an iconic Black American, and Kennedy sought him out for advice on how to improve race relations.
-Kennedy had met Baldwin in 1962 at a Nobel Prize dinner and briefly in May 1963 at Hickory Hill.
+Kennedy had reportedly just read Baldwin's essay, "Letter from a Region in My Mind", when it was released in The New Yorker.
+Kennedy had also previously met Baldwin, in 1962 at a Nobel Prize dinner and briefly in May 1963 at Hickory Hill.
 They agreed to meet again, with a group of cultural leaders assembled by Baldwin.